 - 8 tablespoons (1 stick) unsalted butter, cold and cut into cubes

-- 1 and 1/2 teaspoons apple cider vinegar
+- 1 teaspoon apple cider vinegar - or white distilled vinegar

 Chocolate Custard Filling